-The miniPID has been used successfully for numerous olfaction studies involving mice, rats, Drosophila, moths, mosquitos and ants.
+The miniPID has been used successfully for numerous olfaction studies involving humans, mice, rats, dogs, Drosophila, moths, mosquitos and ants to name just a few species.
 Researchers and manufacturers have also been using the miniPID to characterize olfactometers.

 The sensor head contains the detection cell, electrometer, RF-excited UV lamp and lamp control circuitry.
 The easy-to-use controller has switches for

 instrument power and pump speed with a control for setting the zero.
 LEDs provide indication of power, and lamp status.
 A front-panel display provides fast response indication of the output signal from the sensor with an LED indicator for off-scale signals.
 Simply plug it in, turn it on and quantify odors with sub-millisecond response time.